 The Ovulatory Phase: Ovulation occurs when an egg is released from one of your ovaries around mid-cycle – anywhere from day 11 to day 16 typically.
 From that point, the egg has approximately 24 hours to become fertilized.

-The Luteal Phase: Immediately after ovulation, the body experiences an increase in progesterone, fueled by the corpus luteum; the follicle responsible for releasing the egg.
+The Luteal Phase: Immediately after ovulation, the body experiences an increase in progesterone, fueled by the corpus luteum, which is the the follicle responsible for releasing the egg.
 This occurs during what is known as the Luteal Phase.
 Should that egg become fertilized, the increase in progesterone aids in the process of implantation, which typically takes place anywhere from five to ten days after ovulation.
 If fertilization fails to occur, or if implantation is for some reason hindered, the body will cycle back to the menstrual phase.

 Remember that the average menstrual cycle lasts 28 days, but normal cycles can be anywhere from 21 to 35 days.
 In addition to that, variations of three to five days in your cycle length from month to month are nothing to worry about.
 As long as your cycles remain fairly normal for you, pinpointing the patterns of ovulation simply requires learning about and remaining aware of the three basic signals your body will send you.